JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Full-Text-Query.md

   dnr-ft:ensureIndex true .
 ```

-For details on how to attach this algebra optimiser to a HTTP Handler please see [[UserGuide/Configuration/HTTP Handlers|Configuration API - HTTP Handlers]]
+For details on how to attach this algebra optimiser to a HTTP Handler please see [[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]]

 ## Datasets